OneMoreJson/LearningHTMLandCSS/README.md

 #### 0800 || Admin
 The desktop version wasn’t working.
 I deleted it off my mac and download (again) the files and updated everthing to be accurate.

+#### 0930 || Section 12
+Continuing Section 12.
+I thought my computer was just not working.
+Turns out, you need to ensure you’re not manipulating a class when it needs to be an id.
+Also, every time you come back to a project (I.e. You close VSC), and you are using SASS… you need to remember to tell VSC in the terminal: “rpm run sass”  Otherwise, your stuff just doesn’t compile into a CSS doc.
+Good to know.

 -----------------------------------------------------------------------------